stecman/hw-boot-selection/README.md

 # Flash with an ST-Link programmer connected by SWD
 make flash PROGRAMMER=stlink

+# Flash using st-flash instead of openocd (only supports ST-Link programmers)
+make flash PROGRAMMER=st-flash
 ```

 This project supports building and flashing multiple different parts.
 The following parts have been tested: